-FORM 10-QSB

-[x] Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended December 31, 2004

-OR

-[ ] Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to

-Commission File Number: 000-33191

-VISUALMED CLINICAL SOLUTIONS CORP.

-(Formerly Ancona Mining Corporation) (Exact name of registrant as specified in its charter)

-Nevada 88-0436055

-(State of other jurisdiction of incorporation or organization) (IRS Employer Identification Number)

-1035 Laurier Street West Montreal, Quebec CANADA H2V 2L1

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [x] No []

-PART I.

-ITEM 1. - Financial Statements

-VisualMED Clinical Solutions Corp. (formerly Ancona Mining Corporation) (A Development Stage Company) (Unaudited)

-Index
+FORM 10-QSB [X] Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 FOR THE QUARTERLY PERIOD ENDED March 31, 2005 OR []] Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number: 000-33191 VISUALMED CLINICAL SOLUTIONS CORP.
+(Formerly Ancona Mining Corporation) (Exact name of registrant as specified in its charter) Nevada 88-0436055 (Sta (State of other jurisdiction of incorporation or organization) (IRS Employer Identification Number) 1035 Laurier Street West Montreal, Quebec CANADA H2V 2L1 (Address of principal executive offices) (514) 274-1115 (Registrant's telephone number, including area code) of 19 subje dicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Section 13 or 15(d) or 15( PART I. ITE TEM 1 Financial Statements (forn (A D isualMED Clinical Solutions Corp. ormerly Ancona Mining Corporation) Development Stage Company) Juandited) Index

-Consolidated Balance Sheets F-1
+Consolidated Balance Sheets

-Consolidated Statements of Operations F-2
+Consolidated Statements of Operations

-Consolidated Statements of Cash Flows F-3
+Consolidated Statements of Cash Flows

-Consolidated Notes to the Financial Statements F-4
+Consolidated Notes to the Financial Statements